Ecommerce Re-Platforming Basics

 Display logic and shopping cart logic can either run on cloud servers or dedicated servers.
 Cloud is both persistent and highly elastic, with speedy provisioning to scale on demand.
 Dedicated servers, on the other hand, provide a single-tenant environment for exclusive usage.

 The type of database and volume of I/O transactions will dictate which database technology is right for an ecommerce operation.
-“Cloud Databases is the best option if you want to use a MySQL database and want Rackspace to manage it for you,” says Gande.
-“If you want to use a database of your choice that supports virtual environments then you can run your own database on Cloud Servers.
+“Cloud databases are the best option if you want to use a MySQL database and want Rackspace to manage it for you,” says Gandhe.
+“If you want to use a database that supports virtual environments, then you can run your own database on cloud servers.
 If your database of choice doesn’t support virtualization, or for the highest I/O performance, we recommend running your database on a dedicated server.”

-Ultimately, the issue of re-platforming an existing ecommerce system comes down to determining the investment required to meet the organization’s goals.
-Factors such as the pattern of demand, total cost of ownership (TCO), and transformation costs need to be factored into any financial analysis of a potential solution.
+Ultimately, re-platforming an ecommerce system comes down to determining the investment required to meet the business goals.
+Factors such as the pattern of demand, total cost of ownership, and transformation costs need to be considered in any financial analysis of a potential solution.
 Choosing the ecommerce platform software balances the cost of licensing and management against the benefit of instant access to the tools needed to build and grow a competitive site.
-Sufficient variability in demand is required to realize cost savings using a public cloud hosting model; flat workloads are cheaper on dedicated infrastructure over a fixed contact term.
+Sufficient variability in demand is required to realize cost savings using a public cloud hosting model; flat workloads are cheaper on dedicated infrastructure over a fixed contract term.

-Transforming infrastructure can be costly and time-consuming and relying on internal skills may not be the optimal approach.
-“In almost all cases, I’d strongly recommend that a company approaching the re-platforming stage look into working with a partner that is able to apply skills and resources that are likely in short supply internally,” says Gande.
+Transforming infrastructure can be costly and time-consuming, and relying on internal skills may not be ideal.
+“In almost all cases, I’d strongly recommend that a company approaching the re-platforming stage look into working with a partner that is able to apply skills and resources that are likely in short supply internally,” says Gandhe.

 © 2011-2013 Rackspace US, Inc.